During the past decade, most enterprises have made significant investments in network and perimeter security. Organizations

 - Develop custom rules to supplement vendor-provided signatures.
 Knowledge of an organization's infrastructure is important, and customizing a firewall to meet a company's unique needs can dramatically improve the tool's effectiveness.
 For example, if only one Web application in an environment should accept file uploads, a rule should be set that completely blocks PUT commands (the HTTP command used for file uploads), to all other systems.

 - Begin with an initial run in passive mode.
 Testing out a rule base often requires a "soft launch."
 With such a strategy, the firewall is placed online with all of its proposed rules.
 It is then run in monitoring mode without actually blocking any traffic.
 Before the firewall is actually put into active mode, time should be spent evaluating the traffic that violates the firewall's rules.
 Those in charge of implementation should also tune the false positive rate before going into production.
 Since programmers never like it when security systems break their applications, this will go a long way toward improving relations with your developers!

 - Monitor, monitor, monitor.
 Once the firewall is deployed in active mode, it should be watched carefully.
 The logs created by blocked traffic will tell an important story.
 Records of the blocked attacks can show management the return on their security investment.
 There may also be additional false positives, and they can further assist in the fine-tuning of the rule base.

-Mike Chapple, CISA, CISSP, is an IT security professional with the University of Notre Dame.
+About the author: Mike Chapple, CISA, CISSP, is an IT security professional with the University of Notre Dame.
 He previously served as an information security researcher with the National Security Agency and the U.S. Air Force.
 Mike is a frequent contributor to SearchSecurity, a technical editor for Information Security magazine and the author of several information security titles, including the CISSP Prep Guide and Information Security Illuminated.